 The club shall keep and retain such account records as are necessary to correctly record and explain the financial transactions and financial position of the club in accordance with the Act.
 As per regulation 8 financial are to be audited after the end of the financial year.

+Auditors

+The Curdnatta Recreation Park sub-Committee is required to appoint auditors to audit the Curdnatta Recreation Park sub-Committee’s annual financial statements or for any other purpose

+The auditors have the power to call for any and all Curdnatta Recreation Park sub-Committee books or records at any time.

 Part 12

 Prohibition against securing profits for members